Reducing Plastic Supermarket Consumption

 Cheeky Panda, or Reginas' are two of the few plastic free, unbleached Toilet papers' on the market at the moment; they are affordable and can be found in all major supermarkets.

-Finally, it is possible to source frozen breaded fish fingers, cod etc. or boxed chips in cardboard packaging; as well as certain Ice-creams, lollies and frozen yogurt.
-It is just a case of tenacity on your part.
+Finally, it is possible to source frozen breaded fish fingers, cod, boxed chips etc, in cardboard packaging; as well as certain Ice-creams, lollies and frozen yogurt.
+It is just a case of finding them.

 Simple adjustments to your weekly shopping habits can cut plastic waste down substantially.